 IT’S MISS KENDRA TIME!

-- Gauge your Miss Kendra Readiness: We’d like to know about your school, your students and the trauma training your teachers and leaders have received.
-If you need more training, our team has a menu of professional development offerings available to make sure your team has the foundation in trauma-informed practices they will need.
+Equip your team: Explore our menu of professional development offerings available to make sure your team has the foundation in trauma-informed practices they will need.

 Affordable and Sustainable